ralliosd/CollateralScore/README.md

 ### Things you need to change in the provided .py file.

 Line 14 : freesurfer_home = '/path/to/freesurfer' .
 In order to create the brain mask for the cropping we need the installation of the freesurfer.
-Line 135 : model_path = "/path/to/nnunet".
+/nLine 135 : model_path = "/path/to/nnunet".
 Add here the location of the binary model.
 Line 247 : model_path = "path/to/multi".
 Add here the location of the multilabel model.
 Line 355 : base_dir = "path/to/dir".
 Update with the main directory.
 The main directory should be have subdirectories with the CTA NIfTI
 Line 356 : template_path = "path/to/template".
 You can find the template used for this study here : https://github.com/muschellij2/high_res_ct_template/tree/master/template